electrickery/ps2keyboard2matrix/README.md

 matrix is only 8x8, so a smaller array might also work, but the MT8816 was easier to obtain.

+The hardware side of the Aster keyboard is very similar to the Tandy Radio Shack models 3 and 4, so board and firmware could be used for these computers too, with minimal changes.
+More info on this after I tested this on my Model 4P.

 ![The prototype board](ps2-ct80-keyboardConverter1.1.jpg)

 The KiCAD files of the next version of the board will be added later.
 The